cbellinger27/amrl_skipper/README.md

+# AMRL Skipper framework

+## Method

-# AMRL framework where the agent select an action base on it behaviour policy and and number of times to apply the action according to its repeater policy
+- The agent select an action base on it behaviour policy and and number of times to apply the action according to its repeater policy

 ## Related work: